Aditya22112303/CIA1/README.md

     conn.close()
 ```

-User-Defined Function to input values from the user.
+User-Defined Function to input values of Date of the transaction, Particulars of the Transaction, the Journal Folio of the entry, and the Amount that was Debited/Credited in the transaction from the user.
 ```python
      def input_val():
     Date = []